Skip to main content

 1. Select an image

-2. Open the More tools dropdown menu.
+2. Open the Tools menu.

 3. Select Flip and rotate.